-The Roots and Branches of Quaker Advocacy (60 minutes – staff)
+The Roots and Branches of Quaker Advocacy (1 hour)

 Explore the intersections of Quaker theology, history, and advocacy through the lens of A Theological Perspective on Quaker Lobbying by Margery Post Abbott and the work of other Quaker scholar-activists.
 Discuss and share your experiences of Quaker changemaking traditions and learn how FCNL’s work fits into the broader landscape of Quaker civic engagement today.

-Speaking Truth to Power: The Role of Storytelling in Quaker Advocacy (60 minutes – staff)
+Speaking Truth to Power: Storytelling in Quaker Advocacy (1 hour)

 Learn how to frame and tell your story as an impactful advocacy tactic.
 We all have stories to tell and ministry to share about the change we want to see in our society.
 The content of this workshop is applicable to any communication with Congress, including media advocacy and virtual lobbying.
 Your meeting/church can specify a policy area focus for the workshop by sharing what issue you are led to learn and act on in your request (e.g., peace, economic justice, policing, climate).
 If you do not have an issue focus in mind, FCNL will suggest an issue of strategic importance based on your legislators.

-Sharing Quaker Ministry with Congress (from Home): Virtual Lobby Training (60-90 minutes – staff)
+Sharing Quaker Ministry with Congress: Lobby Training (1.5 - 2 hours)

-Learn how to lobby Congress from home!
-Learn the ins and outs of preparing for and conducting a remote lobby visit.
-This training prepares you or your group to lobby elected officials in the manner of Friends in our virtual era.
+Learn how to lobby Congress online or onsite!
+Learn the ins and outs of preparing for and conducting a lobby visit.
+This training prepares you or your group to lobby elected officials in the manner of Friends.
 Your meeting/church can specify a policy area focus for the workshop by sharing what issue you are led to learn and act on in your request (e.g., peace, economic justice, policing, climate).
 If you do not have an issue focus in mind, FCNL will suggest an issue of strategic importance based on your legislators.

 Policy Update with FCNL’s Lobbyists

 Why does our advocacy matter now?
 Hear from any of our lobbyists about the highlights of their program issue area in the last year and ask questions.
 Talk with the experts about why your advocacy is important in their program area in this moment!